githubpartners/microsoft-learn/github/github-codespaces/includes/1-introduction.md

 # About GitHub Codespace
-GitHub Codespace is a development environment hosted in the cloud making the workspace available from any computer with access to the internet.
-Codespace contains common languages, tools, and utilities for software development.
+GitHub Codespaces is a fully configured development environment hosted in the cloud.
+By using GitHub Codespaces, your workspace, along with all of your configured development environments, is available from any computer with access to the internet.
+GitHub Codespaces contains common languages, tools, and utilities for software development.

 ## Learning objectives:

-- In this module, you will learn how to:
+In this module, you will learn how to:

 - Describe what is GitHub Codespaces
-- Start a GitHub Codespace
+- Identify how to start a new GitHub Codespace
-- Describe the Codespace lifecycle and how to do each step
+- Describe the Codespace lifecycle and how to perform each step
 - Describe the different customizations you can personalize with GitHub Codespaces
 - Explain how to add and configure dev containers
 - Add an "Open in GitHub Codespaces" badge to a README file

 ## Pre-requisites
 - A GitHub Account
-- Access to a GitHub organization
 - Knowledge of basic computer code terminology and concepts